zjestrella-r7/plugin-sdk-docs/README.md

 INFO[0000] Plugin example import succeeded.
 You should now see this in the plugin library or when you run `komand plugin list`.
 INFO[0000] Building plugin image acmecorp/example:0.1.0
 ```

+Re running this will overwrite the old plugin, so you can do it multiple times as you are developing.

 #### Option #2: Install package via UI